MicrosoftDocs/architecture-center/docs/guide/technology-choices/compute-decision-tree.md

 ---
-title: Azure compute decision tree
+title: Decision tree for Azure compute services
-description: Overview of Azure compute options
+description: A flowchart for selecting a compute service
 author: MikeWasson
+ms.date: 04/21/2018

 ---

 # Decision tree for Azure compute services